mParticle/docs/src/pages/guides/data-privacy-controls/index.md

 This guide introduces you to mParticle's data privacy control functionality and shows you how to collect an individual's consent and apply it to your data flows.

-## Common Uses of Data Privacy Controls
+## Common uses of data privacy controls

 Data privacy controls are flexible and customizable, allowing you to build any data flow or consent-based logic you need.